Kaung-H-Hein/AI-Logical-Reasoning-and-Bayesian-Analysis/README.md

 ### Outcome
 The project demonstrates the construction and reasoning capabilities of a Lambda model-based knowledge base.
 It highlights the effectiveness of logical reasoning methods in solving constrained problems and explores the trade-offs between accuracy and computational efficiency.
 This foundational understanding of inference techniques provides a stepping stone for advanced reasoning applications in artificial intelligence.

+## 2. Bayesian Networks and Probabilistic Inference

+In this mini-project, the aim is to design and evaluate Bayesian networks to model the relationships between weather conditions and human behaviour.
+The dataset provided includes joint probability distributions for five variables: season, temperature, rain, wearing a coat, and carrying an umbrella.

+### Problem Overview
+This project explores how various weather conditions influence decisions such as wearing a coat or carrying an umbrella.
+The key variables in the model include:
+- Season (Spring, Summer, Autumn, Winter)
+- Temperature (Cold, Mild, Hot)
+- Rain (Raining, Not Raining)
+- Wearing a Coat (Coat, No Coat)
+- Carrying an Umbrella (Umbrella, No Umbrella)

+### Project Objectives and Tasks
+1. Design Bayesian Networks:
+- Propose three different Bayesian network structures to model the relationships between the variables.
+- Factorise the joint probability distribution into conditional distributions based on the chosen network structure.
+- Evaluate each network for its ability to explain the joint probability distribution and how the factorisation aligns with the observed data.

+2. Perform Inference:
+- Conduct six inference tasks, such as calculating conditional probabilities (e.g., 𝑃(Temperature∣Umbrella), probability of bringing umbrella based on temperature), and compare the results across the different network structures.

+3. Evaluate Network Designs using Inference Models:
+- Assess the performance of each network in terms of accuracy, computational efficiency, and how well it captures the underlying causal relationships.
+- Three different inference models were used to evaluate the Bayesian networks:
+- 1. Exact Inference: This method calculates precise probabilities directly from the network.
+While accurate, it is computationally expensive and best suited for models with relatively few variables and simple structures.
+- 2. Direct Sampling: This approach generates random samples from the Bayesian network to estimate probabilities.
+It is computationally more efficient than exact inference, though the results are approximate, with a margin of error of ±0.01.
+- 3. Markov Chain Monte Carlo (MCMC): MCMC generates samples through a random walk, where each sample depends on the previous one.
+It's a powerful method, especially for complex networks, but also computationally intensive.
+Conditional independence can be enforced using functions like pm.Deterministic, although this becomes complex with high-dimensional arrays.

+Outcome
+This project demonstrates the application of Bayesian networks in modelling complex probabilistic relationships, including the factorisation of the joint distribution into conditional probabilities.
+It highlights how different design choices, such as network structure and inference method, influence the results.

+The project also shows the trade-offs between accuracy and computational efficiency.
+While exact inference is accurate, it is limited in scalability for more complex models.
+Sampling methods like Direct Sampling and MCMC are more efficient, but they come with slight approximations.
+Ultimately, the results from these methods offer valuable insights into selecting the most effective model and inference approach for real-world applications in probabilistic reasoning.